omrfrkcpr/iweather/README(English).md

   **_This command will install the project's dependencies based on the list in the package.json file._**

 - Step 3: Signup `https://home.openweathermap.org/users/sign_up` and get api key.
-After that, paste your personal api key into your local .env file.
-You can check "example.env.local" file in project root directory.
+After that, paste your personal api key into your .env file.
+You can check "example.env" file in project root directory.

   ```
   REACT_APP_API_KEY=[YOUR_PERSONAL_OPENWEATHER_API_KEY]